 4.3.6.8 extendedMaxMeasId-r12

-This field defines whether the UE supports extended number of measurement identities as defined by maxMeasId-r12 in TS 36.331 [5].
+This field defines whether the UE supports extended number of measurement identities as defined by maxMeasId-r12 in MFA TS 36.331 [5].

 It is mandatory for UEs of this release of the specification if incMonEUTRA-r12 or incMonUTRA-r12 or dc-Support-r12 or extendedMaxObjectId-r13 is supported.